Correctly handling your hair with gentle styling tools is best for the health of your hair and scalp

 Colouring your hair increases hair loss

-There is no scientific evidence to support that colouring makes the hair fall out more.
-If anything, it can add texture and body to styles.
+There is no scientific evidence to support that belief that colouring makes the hair fall out more.
+If anything, it can add texture and body.